aseedb/synaptic_tomo_ms/manuscript.md

 We first analyzed synaptosomes.
 In non-sprayed synaptosomes datasets, approximately 70% of the proximal and intermediate SVs were connected to other vesicles.
 In distal 1 and 2 regions, this value rose to 84 and 87%, respectively.
-Similarly, the number of connectors per vesicles significantly increased from the proximal region (1.63 ± 0.13) to the distal 1 region (2.57 ± 0.09, p<0.01) and the distal 2 region (2.78 ± 0.10, p<0.0001) (Figure {@fig:connectors}B).
+Similarly, the number of connectors per vesicles significantly increased from the proximal region (1.63 ± 0.13) to the distal 1 region (2.57 ± 0.09, P<0.01) and the distal 2 region (2.78 ± 0.10, P<0.0001) (Figure {@fig:connectors}B).
 Sprayed early and late fusion synapses showed a similar pattern, with significantly more connectors per SV in distal 1 region than in proximal region for the late fusion group, and more connectors per SV in distal 2 region for both early and late fusion groups.
-Nonetheless, proximal SV connectivity and number of connectors per SV dropped in the late fusion group to 53% (p<0.09, χ^2^ test) and 1.12 ± 0.15 (p<0.05), respectively (Figure {@fig:connectors}B and D).
+Nonetheless, proximal SV connectivity and number of connectors per SV dropped in the late fusion group to 53% (P<0.09, χ^2^ test) and 1.12 ± 0.15 (P<0.05), respectively (Figure {@fig:connectors}D and B).
 This decrease originates from tethered SVs.
 Indeed, 1.65 ± 0.23 connectors per tethered SVs were found in the non-sprayed group.
 This number increased to 2.58 ± 0.45 in the early fusion group (P<0.05) and dropped to 0.85 ± 0.25 in the late fusion group (P<0.05), whereas no significant differences were found in the numbers of connnectors per proximal non-tethered SVs (Figure {@fig:connectors}H).
 Furthermore, the decrease in proximal connectivity was only observed in non triple-tethered SVs, of which only 51.5% of the vesicles were connected as opposed to 72.3% before stimulation (P<0.01, χ^2^ test; Supplementary Figure {@fig:suppl_histograms}J).